Tudat/tudat/_sources/tutorials/tudatFeatures/mathTools/filters.rst.txt

    .. code-block:: cpp

-      boost::function< DependentVector( const IndependentVariableType, const DependentVector& ) >
+      std::function< DependentVector( const IndependentVariableType, const DependentVector& ) >

 which one has two inputs (a :literal:`double` and an :literal:`Eigen::Vector3d`, in our case).
-The extra vector can be added by using the very handy :literal:`boost::bind` command.
+The extra vector can be added by using the very handy :literal:`std::bind` command.
 This function allows us to bind the output of a function as an input to another function.
 Thus, by using the control class mentioned above, one can replace the :literal:`systemFunction` input with:

    .. code-block:: cpp

-      boost::bind( &stateFunction, _1, _2, boost::bind( &ControlSystem::getCurrentStateVector, controlSystem ) )
+      std::bind( &stateFunction, std::placeholders::_1, std::placeholders::_2, std::bind( &ControlSystem::getCurrentStateVector, controlSystem ) )

 where the :literal:`controlSystem` object is of type :class:`ControlSystem`.
 Using this method, if the control system is regularly updated (possibly every time step), the control vector will be automatically retrieved and parsed by the filter.